 Foster Family Volunteers may need to bring the animal to the HSNEGA periodically to be examined by our veterinarian, receive vaccinations or other treatment.

 Once the foster period is over, the foster volunteer returns the animal to the HSNEGA.

 HSNEGA’s veterinary and adoption team will complete final steps necessary to prepare the animal for adoption.

 HSNEGA provides all the basic supplies you will need to care for foster animals including food, medication, housing/kennels, and toys.
 We provide care instructions for each foster animal so you will know exactly what each animal requires and our staff is always available for questions.

 Fostering is a wonderful experience for you and your family.
-We hope you will consider this unique opportunity to further help the animals of northeast Georgia by become a HSNEGA Foster Family volunteer.
+We hope you will consider this unique opportunity to further help the animals of northeast Georgia by becoming a HSNEGA Foster Family volunteer.
 For further information or questions, please contact our Volunteer Department at 770.532.6617 ext.
 234 or SJolly@HSNEGA.org or visit our Foster Home Frequently Asked Questions page for more information.